-- the district maintained and provided a list of any and all students attending through remote learning, regardless if the student's attendance was more or less than a total of 40 hours and regardless if approved by the local board.
-List will be requested at audit and by KSDE as needed. - the district maintained and provided a listing, by individual student, of total hours and the specific calendar days each such student attended through remote learning and whether such attendance was full-time or part-time.
-List will be requested at audit and by KSDE as needed. - that such student was enrolled on count day of the current school year. - the student's school maintained and provided a daily log documenting that the student's local teacher or teachers made daily meaningful contact (by either a telephone call or interactive video conference call) with each student not for the sole purpose of taking daily attendance, but for the purpose of providing instruction and support and to ensure that the academic progress of the student was supported and monitored daily.
-List will be requested at audit and by KSDE as needed.
-(Note: if your district is live-streaming classes to students attending through remote learning, there is no need for the district to maintain a separate daily contact log because student attendance should be taken as normal by each local teacher during each live-streaming class session(s) attended by such students.) - (if more than 40 hours) the local school board's authorization for temporary attendance through remote learning.
+- 1. a Report at the end of the first semester and - 2. a Report at the end of second semester - that such student was enrolled on count day of the current school year. - that the student's school maintained and provided a daily log documenting that the student's local teacher or teachers made daily meaningful contact (by either a telephone call or interactive video conference call) with each student not for the sole purpose of taking daily attendance, but for the purpose of providing instruction and support and to ensure that the academic progress of the student was supported and monitored daily.
+List will be requested at audit and by KSDE as needed. - (Note: if your district is live-streaming classes to students attending through remote learning, there is no need for the district to maintain a separate daily contact log because student attendance should be taken as normal by each local teacher during each live-streaming class session(s) attended by such students.) - (if more than 40 hours) the local school board's authorization for temporary attendance through remote learning.
 Note: The local board's authorization must detail the reason-the extraordinary circumstance (illness, medical condition, injury or other extraordinary circumstance) the student cannot reasonably attend in person and must include the start and end dates of such temporary attendance and whether the student was authorized to attend part-time or full-time through remote learning.

-Frequently-asked-questions (FAQs) related to students attending through remote learning 2021-22:
+Frequently-asked-questions (FAQs)\\ related to students attending through remote learning 2022-23: